2014 Venezuelan protests: Use of chemical agents

-Some violent demonstrations have been controlled with tear gas and water cannons.
+Some demonstrations have been controlled with tear gas and water cannons.

 Some mysterious chemical agents were used in Venezuela as well.
 On 20 March 2014, the appearance of "red gas" first occurred when it was used in San Cristóbal against protesters, with reports that it was CN gas.
 The first reported use of "green gas" was on 15 February 2014 against demonstrations in Altamira.
 On 25 April 2014, "green gas" was reportedly used again on protesters in Mérida.
-Venezuelan-American Ricardo Hausmann, director of the Center for International Development at Harvard made statements that this gas caused protesters to vomit.
-Some reported that the chemical used was adamsite, a yellow-green arsenical chemical weapon that can cause respiratory distress, nausea and vomiting.
+Venezuelan-American Ricardo Hausmann, director of the Center for International Development at Harvard, declared that this gas caused protesters to vomit.
+Others reported that the chemical used was adamsite, a yellow-green arsenical chemical weapon that can cause respiratory distress, nausea and vomiting.

 In April 2014, Amnesty International worried about "the use of chemical toxins in high concentrations” by government forces and recommended better training for them.
 During the months of protest in 2014, the heavy use of tear gas by authorities in Chacao affected surrounding residents and forced them to wear gas masks to "survive" in their homes.
 Regional human rights groups also denounced the usage of "green gas", stating that its usage is "internationally banned".

 A study by Mónica Kräuter, a chemist and professor, involved the collection of thousands of tear gas canisters fired by Venezuelan authorities in 2014.
 She stated that the majority of canisters used the main component CS gas, supplied by Cóndor of Brazil, which meets Geneva Convention requirements.
 However, 72% of the tear gas used was expired and other canisters produced in Venezuela by Cavim did not show adequate labels or expiration dates.
 Following the expiration of tear gas, Krauter notes that it "breaks down into cyanide oxide, phosgenes and nitrogens that are extremely dangerous".